romanzipp/Laravel-Blockade/README.md

 }
 ```

-The package defaults to the provided view for password prompt and stores the authentication hash in a cookie.
+The package defaults to the provided view for **password prompt** and stores the authentication hash in a **cookie**.

 To reset previous granted access, just change the `BLOCKADE_PASSWORD` entry.
 All issued access tokens will be invalid on the next page request.

 ### Handlers

-Handlers are responsible validating authentication requests and sending successful or failed responses.
-You can set the active handler in [`blockade.handler`](./config/blockade.php#L28) and customize each handler individually via the [`blockade.handlers.*`](./config/blockade.php#L51) config entries.
+Handlers are responsible for validating authentication requests and sending successful or failed responses.
+You can set the active handler in [`blockade.handler`](./config/blockade.php#L28) and customize each handler individually via the [`blockade.handlers.*`](./config/blockade.php#L65) config entries.

 | Handler | Description | Class |
 | --- | --- | --- |